akamy-rent/akamy-rent.github.io/index.md

 <h3 id='blockchain-dev-guide'>Smart Contract Development</h3>

 This portion explains how to AkaMy interacts with the Python compilation server and the Ganache simulated blockchain.
+This assumes that the reader has access to their own server to run the Python compilation server.
+In the following text, `PYTHON_SERVER_IP` and `PYTHON_SERVER_USER` are used to represent the IP address and user of said server.

 #### Initialize app
 Start the app as normal `meteor npm run start`

 #### Initialize insecure version of Chrome
-## Warning: Only use the insecure version of Chrome to run the app, using it with other websites may lead to security breaches.
+## Warning: Only use the insecure version of Chrome to run the AkaMy-Rent app.
+Using the insecure version of Chrome on other websites may lead to security breaches.

 As of M2 we currently do not have a workaround for the bug below other than opening an insecure Chrome instance:
 ![xcors](./docs/smartContractTesting/XCORS.png)